data-science-with-r/data-tidying-import-project/README.md

 >
 > Hints to answer the research questions can be found Hints section.
 You are challanged not to use these hints unless needed.
 >
-> A short Self Rubric can be found at the end of the README to help self-assessment of your project.
+> A short self rubric can be found at the end of the README in the Rubric section to help the self-assessment of your project.
 Do not expand the rubric items until you have finished a draft of your project.
 >
 ## Before you start